mitodl/open-discussions/docs/rfcs/0002-indexing-embedly-link-preview.md

 *Drawbacks*: For (a) there may still be some application logic that makes use of that value.
 For (b) it could be jarring to have two properties with the same name on the model object and its corresponding ES document with different values.

-This could, of course, be done in a separate issue.
+If this makes sense, this change would be made in a separate issue (i.e.: not as part of #1811)